tigoe/websocket-examples/readme.md

 These examples use two different server-side websocket libraries, [ws](https://www.npmjs.com/package/ws) and [express-ws](https://www.npmjs.com/package/express-ws).
 The latter is just like the former, but integrates better with express.js, so you can just declare the websocket connection as a route.

 ## Servers
-* [wsServerExample](https://github.com/tigoe/websocket-examples/tree/main/wsServerExample/) - a server example using [ws](https://www.npmjs.com/package/ws)
+* [wsServerExample](https://github.com/tigoe/websocket-examples/tree/main/wsServerExample/) - a server example using [ws](https://www.npmjs.com/package/ws).
+This example does not serve HTTP requests, just WebSocket connections
 * [ExpressWsServer](https://github.com/tigoe/websocket-examples/tree/main/ExpressWsServer/) - a server example using [express.js](https://expressjs.com/) and [express-ws](https://www.npmjs.com/package/express-ws).
-* [WsServerWithExpress](https://github.com/tigoe/websocket-examples/tree/main/WsServerWithExpress/) - a server example using [ws](https://www.npmjs.com/package/ws) and [express.js](https://expressjs.com/)
 * [SerialToWsServer](https://github.com/tigoe/websocket-examples/tree/main/SerialToWsServer/) - a connector between the local serial port and a websocket server.
 This server can send serial data byte-by-byte to the websocket clients, or it can read ASCII-encoded text line-by-line.
+This does not include code to serve HTTP requests, just WebSocket connections.

 ## Clients
 These clients are duplicated in the `public` directory of each of the servers